scythe-io/community-threats/README.md

-# Largest, public Adversary Emulation Plan library
+# Adversary Emulation Plan Library
 This repository is for sharing adversary emulation plans in JSON format.
 Currently we support SCYTHE threats and MITRE ATT&CK Navigator both of which use JSON.